netobserv/netobserv.github.io/content/posts/2025-10-28-flow-matrix/index.md

     DstPort: port
 ```

 Finally, the remapping operation is optional but is provided as a syntactic sugar when manipulating later the metric with `promQL`, the Prometheus query language.
-Because we are creating here a metric named `workload-syn-in`, that is to say, focused on the incoming traffic to our namespace of interest, we're renaming the `Dst*` labels in a more workload-centric fashion and the `Src*` as the opposite side.
+Because we are creating here a metric named `workload-syn-in`, that is to say, focused on the incoming traffic to our namespace of interest, we're renaming the `Dst*` labels in a more workload-centric fashion and the `Src*` as the opposite side prefixed with `from_`.

-With this config, the query will look like this: `netobserv_workload_syn_in{ namespace="my-namespace"}`.
+With this config, the query looks like: `netobserv_workload_syn_in{ namespace="my-namespace"}`.

-We create then another metric, almost identical, except for the remapping, focused on outgoing traffic:
+We create then another metric, almost identical, except for the remapping, focused on the outgoing traffic:

 ```yaml
 apiVersion: flows.netobserv.io/v1alpha1